dd1x0n/ld_collection/README.md

 ## Introduction

-> A console application that allows users to search though two .csv dataframes.
+> A console application that allows users to search, graph and read CSV dataframes.
+Uses both Pandas and Python3 baked in CSV search feature.

 ## How to run